 We analyze four76 Hungarian Constitutional Court (HCC) rulings from 2016 to 2021, concentrating on asylum seekers' and migrants' rights within the EU legal framework and tackling constitutional identity disputes.
 These rulings shed light on evolving legitimizing myths and concepts in legal assessment.
 In 2016, responding to the Hungarian Ombudsman, the HCC assessed Hungary's constitution concerning the EU's 2015 refugee and migration relocation decision, asserting its authority to review joint exercises of power with the EU and emphasizing the protection of constitutional identity.
 The 2019 rulings, prompted by concerns from the Hungarian Minister of Justice and Amnesty International Hungary, focused on the interpretation of illegal migrants and Hungary's restrictive legislation aiding asylum seekers and migrants.
 The HCC clarified that granting asylum is not a constitutional obligation for non-Hungarian citizens from safe third countries and allowed additional restrictive measures in combating illegal migration.
-The 2021 ruling, addressing a petition from the Hungarian Minister of Justice against the EU Court of Justice's condemnation of Hungary, underscored Hungary's right to determine its population and unilaterally exercise shared competences with the EU when the EU allegedly fails to protect the self-identity rights of those in Hungary.
+The 2021 ruling, addressing a petition from the Hungary's right to determine its population and unilaterally exercise shared competences with the EU when the EU allegedly fails to protect the self-identity rights of those in Hungary.